 Your next option for investing with a small amount of money is going with a robo-advisor.
 In this class of investing firms, I like and use Betterment.
 To understand why they are called robo-advisors, you need to understand how they operate.

 In basic terms, you open a free account and then choose a goal.
 This can be to buy a house, fund your retirement, save for your kid’s college or just plain investing.
 Based on your goal and the time until you reach your goal, Betterment will assign a portfolio with an asset allocation for you.
 (Note that you can change the allocation if you would like, but there is no requirement to do so.)

 Once you have everything picked out, you link your checking account and the amount you want to invest each month and you are done.
 Betterment will invest the money each month, reinvest any dividends, rebalance your portfolio and perform any tax-loss harvesting for you.

 This is why they are considered a robo-advisor.
 Everything is done for you, like a robot.
 They take out emotion from investing, which is the main reason most investors fail.
 If you want to learn more about Betterment, read my full review.
-If you decide they are right for you, they will waive fees for the first 6 months.

 #4.
 Direct Stock Purchase Plans

 The downside of investing in stocks is twofold.
 First, you need enough money to buy a good number of shares and you can only buy whole shares.
 The second issue is commissions.
 In order to buy a stock, a broker has to place the order for you.
 They charge a fee for this.
 Even if you chose a discount broker with a low trade fee, you are still paying a huge percentage of your money in fees.